 Title: S022 China’s Public Policy and City Governance

-This course focuses on current important issues regarding Chinese political developments and government reforms, with an interdisciplinary approach to examining China.
-Through seminars, field trips, and other activities, students have the opportunity to experience traditional Chinese culture and conduct in-depth analysis of public policy with Chinese experts.
-The course covers the following areas: Public policy analysis and Shanghai governance case studies, which will include a field trip to visit the City Planning Exhibition Hall or urban communities.
-Other activities will also include traditional cultural activities, such as dumpling making, and calligraphy.
-Students will develop extensive knowledge of popular Chinese political and economic issues, understand Chinese urban governance through theoretical and practical research, and ultimately form unique insights modern China.
+This course focuses on current important issues in Chinese political development and government reform with an interdisciplinary approach to examining China.
+Through seminars, field trips, and other activities, students have the opportunity to experience traditional Chinese culture and conduct an in-depth analysis of public policy with Chinese experts.
+It covers the following areas:

 Prof. Bo PENG

-Professor Bo PENG is the Vice Dean of SIPA, SJTU.
-He received his Ph.D. degree from Fudan University, and his main research fields include local politics, urban study, and public policy analysis.
+Professor Bo PENG got his Ph.D. degree from Fudan University, and his main research fields include local politics, urban study, and public policy analysis.
 He published two books: Village Governance: State Intervention and System Selection (China Society Press, 2002), and Path Dependence and Governance Choice: The Urban Community Reform in Contemporary China (China Society Press, 2007), three translations, and over 50 articles at Ritsumeikan Journal of Asian Pacific Studies, China Perspective, Political Science Research, etc.

 Dr. Fan YANG

 Dr. Fan YANG is a researcher with sociology and social work background.
-In recent years, he has been keen on investigating how urbanization is associated with Chinese older people’s mental health (e.g. depression, Alzheimer’s) and how to design interventions both at the family and community level.
+In the past years, he is keen on investigating how urbanization is associated with Chinese older people’s mental health (e.g. depression, Alzheimer’s) and how to design interventions both at the family and community level.
 His other research interests include long-term care and urban poverty.

 Participation in discussion: 20%